wearetheframers/frame-core-wip/docs/glossary.md

 Implements a token bucket algorithm for rate limiting.
 It is used to control the rate of requests to various services.

+### High-Level Action

+A high-level action is an action that can control or orchestrate other actions.
+It is designed to manage complex tasks by leveraging multiple strategies or sub-actions.
+Examples include `AdaptiveDecisionAction` and `CreateNewAgentAction`.

 ### Decision

 Represents a decision made by the [[Brain]] component of a Framer.
 It includes an action, parameters, reasoning, confidence (default 0.7), priority (default 1), and expected results.